Medically reviewed by Dr. Golsa Gholampour, MD. Last updated April 2026.

 Type 2 Diabetes Patients

-This is the primary population for the combination.
+This is the most common group for the combination.
 If metformin alone is not achieving an A1C below 7% (or your provider's target), adding a GLP-1 is a guideline-recommended next step.
 The combination is particularly beneficial if weight loss is also a goal, as metformin alone produces minimal weight change.

 Prediabetes and Insulin Resistance

 Some providers prescribe metformin for prediabetes or insulin resistance alongside a GLP-1 for weight management.
-This is a reasonable approach for patients with significant insulin resistance who are not yet diabetic but are at high risk.
+This may be an appropriate approach in selected patients for patients with significant insulin resistance who are not yet diabetic but are at high risk.

 PCOS (Polycystic Ovary Syndrome)